-- Mix – This section allows mixing the spectral content from 2 inputs into 1 before to be processed through Voxpat.
+- Mix – This section allows mixing the spectral content from 2 inputs into 1 before being processed through Voxpat.

-- Voice effects – Process input signal through up to 14 simultaneously effects.
-Each effect includes 3-Band Parametric EQ, HPH and LPF. sends, mute, solo and panorama controls.
+- Voice effects – Process input signal through up to 14 simultaneous effects.
+Each effect includes 3-Band Parametric EQ, HPH, and LPF. sends, mute, solo, and panorama controls.

 - Delays matrix – Add a delay to any voice effect to create interesting and unique decays to your voice.

 - Voice morphing – Cross-morphing between S1/S2 mixer sends.
 It allows creating awesome voice transformations.

 - Output morphing – Cross-morphing between dry & wet signals.

 - Master FX Rack – Includes 2 VST/AU plugin sections (serial & parallel modes available), 5-Band Parametric EQ, Pitch Shifter, and a Cutoff Filter (HPF/LPF).

 - Output Clone mode allows generating a delayed copy of the output signal and to apply a slightly different pitch shifting in comparison with the original output, creating interesting decay effects.

 - Recording – Export Stereo/Mono WAV or AIFF files.
 Up to 192kHz / 32 Bits (depending on your soundcard).
 Simultaneously dry/wet output signal recording mode is available.